josecgil/oblique-js/README.md

 ```

 `oblique.js` constantly searchs the entire DOM tree for elements with `data-ob-directive` attribute.
-When it finds the element it instantiate a new "class" with the constructor function (in this case, `new SimpleDirective()`).

 The same example in a more concise way: